DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/otel/operator.md

 ## Prerequisites

-Please ensure that the Insight Agent is ready.
+Please ensure that the insight-agent is ready.
 If not, please refer to [Install insight-agent for data collection](../install/install-agent.md) and make sure the following three items are ready:

-- Enable trace functionality for Insight Agent
+- Enable trace functionality for insight-agent
 - Check if the address and port for trace data are correctly filled
 - Ensure that the Pods corresponding to deployment/insight-agent-opentelemetry-operator and deployment/insight-agent-opentelemetry-collector are ready